Employers: understanding employees' welfare benefits

 HMRC also use information sent to them by employers through the Real Time Information (RTI) system to help finalise tax credit claims.
 It means that the information you send to HMRC through RTI will directly affect your employee’s tax credits claim.
 If any information is wrong, their tax credits claim may be wrong.
 You can find out more about RTI and tax credits on our RevenueBenefits website.

 Universal credit (UC) is gradually replacing tax credits and some other social security benefits.
 UC is now available across the UK and HMRC state that it is no longer possible for anyone to make a brand-new claim for tax credits.
 Instead, people are expected to claim UC or pension credit if appropriate.
 Existing tax credit claimants can continue to renew their tax credits and/or add extra elements to their claim.
 Our understanding is that the majority of existing tax credit claimants will move to either universal credit or pension credit.
-It is expected that the majority of people who have not reached state pension age, and who continue to claim tax credits, will be invited to move to UC by the end of 2024.
+It is expected that the majority of people who currently claim tax credits, will be invited to move to UC (or pension credit) by the end of the 2024/25 tax year.
 You can find out more about this in our UC section.

 Universal credit